 We give each of the groups a giant piece of chart paper where they write down the facts they’ve found.
 They are encouraged to keep all the links they use information from on a shared Google Document.
 We use these links to teach students how to write bibliographies, but once they know how, they include their own with their research.

 When all the charts are completed, we hang them up across the classroom.
 Students use these facts to do a short writing task where they turn the facts into complete sentences and paragraphs.

 This whole activity takes about a day from start to finish with all the teaching, but once we’ve taught it a few times, students can often get this done in just a few hours.
 And when they are pros, they can even do this with a supply teacher!

-The project we usually do with our class, is studying Indigenous People of Canada in the past.
+The project we usually do with our class is studying Indigenous People in Canada in the past.
 We assign each group a different Indigenous group and they work for a few weeks researching everything including food, clothing, shelters, customs, languages and where they lived in the past.
 Each group creates a presentation that all the other groups learn from, so it’s important that students find and present accurate information.